easonlcheng/easonlcheng.github.com/index.md

 `RA recruitment:` I am looking for Postdoc and Research Assistants to work together computational biology and bioinformatics.
 Please email me if interested.

 ## Research Interests:
-* Diagnostic and prognostic biomarker identification.
+* Diagnostic and prognostic biomarker identification
+* Machine learning algorithms
-* Moonlighting RNAs and proteins.
+* Moonlighting RNAs and proteins
-* Systems biololgy and network analysis.
+* Systems biololgy and network analysis
-* Microbiota and metagenome.
+* Microbiota and metagenome
-* Multiomics.
+* Multiomics

 ## Education:
 * Jan 2014 – Jan 2018, PhD (Computational Biology), Department of Computer Science and Engineering, The Chinese University of Hong Kong.